Simultaneous Suspension Control and Energy Harvesting through Novel Design and Control of a New Nonlinear Energy Harvesting Shock Absorber: Simulation Results

 We next examine the mixed objective case, where both the power harvested and ride comfort are considered.
 In this case, $\alpha_1$ is chosen as 1 and $\alpha_2$ is varied from 0.01 $\sim$ 0.1 to observe the trade-off between the power harvested and the ride comfort.
 Fig.~\ref{alphas} summarizes the results.
 For each $\alpha_2$, the SLMPC and NMPC designs are simulated 500 times and the average performance are reported.
 It can be seen that by varying $\alpha_2$, different trade-offs between power harvested and ride comfort can be obtained.
 One can choose an appropriate value that suits best for the design specifications.
 It can be seen that both NMPC and SL-MPC has multiple parameter settings that offer better trade-offs in both energy harvesting and ride comfort as compared to the passive designs (i.e., in the shaded green areas).
+As an example, in the perfect preview case for the circle object pointed by the arrow (NMPC), the harvested power and ride comfort are improved by 55$\%$ and 9$\%$, respectively, and for the cross shaped object pointed by the arrow (SL-MPC), the improvements are 29$\%$ and 4$\%$, respectively.

 Lastly, we evaluate the incurred computational complexity of the two MPC approaches.
 The simulations are done on a PC with a 2.5 GHz Intel Core i7-4710HQ CPU with 16GB of internal memory using MPCTools \cite{risbeck2016mpctools} and CasADi \cite{Andersson2018}.
 It is observed that the average computation time per 1000 steps for SL-MPC is 18 seconds, significantly less than that of NMPC, which is 43 seconds.
 The results show a clear advantage of SLMPC over NMPC in terms of computation complexity, which is a critical factor for online implementations.